ibm-cloud-docs/discovery/building-kg.md

 ## Service requirements

-During the beta release, Knowledge Graph functionality and the methods associated with it are only available for service instances that are subscribed to the **Advanced** plan.
+During the beta release, Knowledge Graph functionality and the methods associated with it are only available for service instances that are subscribed to **Advanced** plans, **Premium** plans, and all dedicated environments.

 ## Collection requirements

 {{site.data.keyword.discoveryshort}} uses Entities and Relationships extracted from ingested documents to form the Knowledge Graph and allow entity and relationship queries.

+**Note:** [Entity similarity](/docs/services/discovery/building-kg.html#similarity), [Evidence](/docs/services/discovery/building-kg.html#evidence), and [Canonicalization and filtering](/docs/services/discovery/building-kg.html#canonicalization) are available in new collections created after `03-05-2018`.
+Create a new collection and reingest your documents to use these features.

 **Note:** Knowledge Graph can be used on private data collections only, it is not designed for use with {{site.data.keyword.discoverynewsshort}}.

 To use Knowledge Graph, your collection must be configured to meet specific requirements as follows:

 -  Both the `entities` and `relations` enrichments must be specified for the fields which will utilize Knowledge Graph and each enrichment must use the same custom model.
-If the public model is required, it must be specified in the form of a custom model `model="en-news"`.
+If the public model is used (available without the use of {{site.data.keyword.knowledgestudioshort}}) it must be specified in the form of a custom model `model="en-news"`.

 -  The `relations` enrichments must be specified as follows:
    ```json